-- a.
-All crematorium operations must be conducted entirely within a structure; outdoor storage is prohibited. - b.
-All crematorium operations must provide certification from the N.C.
+- 2. Use Standards - a.
+All crematorium operations must be conducted entirely within a structure; outdoor storage is prohibited. - All crematorium operations must provide certification from the N.C.
 Division of Air Quality that a permit is or is not required.